UST-QuAntiL/nisq-analyzer-content/compiler-selection/README.md

 This repository contains the docker-compose and sample circuits for the compilation of a certain quantum circuit for several quantum compilers supporting the selection of the most suitable compiled circuit and execute it.

+A demo video can be viewed here [here](https://youtu.be/I5l8vaA-zO8).

 ## Dockerized compiler-selection

 Docker Compose file for running the entire compiler-selection environment.